-Casey in March 2016 reached a settlement with Geisinger Health System (terms confidential) in the highly publicized wrongful death case involving the late Jennifer Sidari, the 26-year-old physician from Northeastern Pennsylvania who died of a blood clot in her head as she was set to embark on a promising medical career.
-The settlement came after what newspapers described as days of “damaging testimony” elicited by Casey against the defendant (read about the case).
+Casey also reached a settlement with Geisinger Health System (terms confidential) in the highly publicized wrongful death case involving the late Jennifer Sidari, the 26-year-old physician from Northeastern Pennsylvania who died of a blood clot in her head as she was set to embark on a promising medical career.
+The settlement came after what newspapers described as days of “damaging testimony” elicited by Casey against the defendant.

 In late 2014, Casey settled a landmark and record-setting bad-faith case against the largest insurance company in America for $22 million.

 The case involved the insurer’s refusal to pay a $250,000 policy to a man who was catastrophically injured in a Philadelphia car crash.
-The September 2014 settlement, which followed a $19.1 million verdict won by Casey in the case, is the largest insurance bad-faith settlement in Pennsylvania history, and the largest involving a motor vehicle in the nation, according to VerdictSearch, a leading publisher of verdicts and settlements (read about the Patrick Hennessy case).
+The September 2014 settlement, which followed a $19.1 million jury verdict won by Casey in the case, is the largest insurance bad-faith settlement in Pennsylvania history and the largest involving a motor vehicle in the nation, according to VerdictSearch, a leading publisher of verdicts and settlements.

 Casey gained national media attention for successfully litigating civil cases against Penn State University on behalf of seven sexual assault victims of former football coach Jerry Sandusky.
 Casey prominently represented Victims 2, 3, 7, and 10, Sandusky’s adopted son, Matt Sandusky, as well as other victims.

 Ross Feller Casey handled more victim claims than any other single law firm and was integral in finalizing a $60 million global settlement with Penn State.